 A Dental Bridge also known as Fixed Removable Denture, is a restorative are a restorative procedure for people who have lost one or more teeth and wants to replace it.
 The procedure and the cost of these will depend on the type of dental bridge that is chosen.

 Bridges can be supported in any of three ways:

 - By a combination of teeth and implants

-A traditional bridge is made by creating a crown for the teeth on either side of the space and placing a false tooth or teeth between the crowns.
+A traditional dental bridge is the best-known type of bridge, it is made by creating a crown for the teeth on either side of the space and placing a false tooth or teeth between the crowns.
 The crowns, sometimes called caps, can be supported by natural teeth or by implants.
 The false tooth or teeth are attached to the crowns and fill the empty space.

 Bonded bridges usually are not as expensive as traditional bridges.
 That’s because the adjacent teeth need less preparation and do not get crowns.
 However, these bridges are only as strong as the bonding material.
 Resin-bonded bridges tend not to stay cemented in place as well as other kinds in parts of the mouth where there is a lot of biting force.
 They also may not be the best choice if the wings will have to be small to avoid getting in the way of the bite or the gums.

-All of this options will be explain to each of our patients, always looking to get the best results in a time frame on wich you feel confortable with an amazing dental work.
+All of these options will be explained to each of our patients, always looking to get the best results in a time frame on which you feel comfortable with our amazing dental work.

 On average, bridges last five to seven years.
 A major reason bridges fail is that new cavities develop on the supporting teeth.
 These cavities occur because of poor oral hygiene.
 With proper hygiene, which includes flossing your teeth under the bridge, they will last longer.